Find out why we should save water

 It is essential for manufacturing, particularly in heavy industries like electricity generation and iron and steel production, which need large amounts of water for cooling, or as a power source.
 A reliable supply of fresh water is critical for all households too.

 Conserving water can also save energy.
-To pump the water from a central facility into your home, garden or office, energy is required to run the pumps.
-So saving water means using less energy which not only reduces your annual water bill but also your carbon footprint.
+Pumping water from a central facility into your home, garden, or office requires energy to power the pumps.
+Saving water thereby means using less energy, which lowers your annual water bill and carbon footprint.

 - Check and fix all leaks on your property.
 See these handy tips from the City of Cape Town.